Key Takeaways

 The Delegation Deficit exists at the intersection of three governance gaps.
 Close all three to close the Deficit.

-The Delegation Deficit is not a theoretical framework.
-It is a diagnostic.
+The Delegation Deficit is a diagnostic, not a theoretical framework.
 For every AI agent in your organization, ask: does the accountability infrastructure match the delegated authority?
-If the answer is no, you have a measurable Deficit — and you can close it.
+If the answer is no, you have a measurable Deficit, and one you can close.

 The deficit is widening because the adoption of agents is outpacing the development of governance.
-Gartner predicts 40% of enterprise applications will embed AI agents by 2026, while only 21% of organizations have mature governance for autonomous agents.
-The math is straightforward: authority is scaling at 8x.
-Accountability is scaling at best incrementally.
-The gap between those two curves is the Delegation Deficit — and it will be measured in lawsuits, not frameworks, unless executives act now.
+Gartner predicts 40% of enterprise applications will feature task-specific AI agents by 2026, up from less than 5% in 2025, an eightfold jump in a single year.
+Meanwhile, only one in five companies has a mature model for governance of autonomous AI agents.
+Authority is scaling by multiples.
+Accountability is scaling incrementally, if at all.
+That gap is the Delegation Deficit, and it will be measured in lawsuits, not frameworks, unless executives act now.

 Three Legal Developments Every Executive Should Know